SunilSyal/Webhook-and-API.AI-Echo-Sample/README.md

 # Webhook-and-API.AI-Sample - Echo your text

+A very simple demo of implementing an echo service using webhook.
+Whtever user will ask Google Assistant will be sent to your API and then same text will be sent back as speech text.

+This simple app will help you understand
+- How to write an API in node
+- How to integrate your node JS app with API.AI as webhook

 # Deploy to:
 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-A very simple demo of implementing an echo service using webhook.

 # How it works?
 - Push this app to Heroku